jaleeson11/elliemoatt/README.md

 Ellie Moatt
 ===

-A custom Wordpress theme built on the [underscores](https://underscores.me/) starter theme.
+A custom Wordpress theme based on the [Underscores](https://underscores.me/) starter theme.
 This stylish and modern Wordpress theme is specifically tailoured to a small services website and was originally designed and built for a private counselling website.

 Installation